My Review of the DJI Phantom 4 (Standard, Advanced and Pro)

 All three models have the anti-collision system (DJI Vision Positioning System) described above on board, which uses various sensors to detect objects in front of and below the drone.
 This allows the drone to slow down or avoid obstacles.
 The VPS can detect objects up to a distance of 10 meters.

-Also, the DJI Phantom 4 Pro has even more sensors for obstacle detection on the back and infrared sensors on the left and right side.
+Also, the DJI Phantom 4 Pro has even more sensors for obstacle detection on the back and infrared sensors on the left and right sides.
 This way, obstacles can be detected in almost all directions.
 However, I have to say that the side infrared sensors are activated only in Beginners mode, in TabFly and ActiveTrack mode and are thus rarely used.
 You should not rely too much on the anti-collision system.

-The Phantom 4 Advanced, and the Phantom 4 Pro have an improved camera compared to the standard version.
+The Phantom 4 Advanced and the Phantom 4 Pro have an improved camera compared to the standard version.
 The standard version has the same specifications as the DJI Mavic Pro.
 If that’s enough, I recommend the Mavic Pro as it’s easier to carry.
 The DJI Phantom 4 Standard is no longer sold in the official DJI-Store, but can still be purchased through other dealers.

 If you have higher demands on the camera, you should have a look at the Advanced or the Pro.
 The details of the camera I describe in the next paragraph.